TritonDataCenter/sdc-vmapi/docs/index.md

 # Ping VMAPI

 Use ping when you want a general status report from VMAPI.
-VMAPI makes HTTP connections to REST APIs and TCP connections to services like the heartbeat cache and moray.
-In addition to service status, one might need to know when was the last time that VMAPI saw an incoming heartbeat when debugging VM data propagation errors.
+VMAPI makes HTTP connections to REST APIs and TCP connections to services like moray.
 The **ping**  endpoint provides a compact response object that lets clients know what is VMAPI's point of view of the backend services it is connected to.
 The following is the format of the ping response object.
-The pingErrors attribute is an object where each of its keys is the name of an API (cache, wfapi, moray, cnapi or napi) and the value of each key is the error response that was obtained after pinging the correspondent service.
+The pingErrors attribute is an object where each of its keys is the name of an API (wfapi, moray, cnapi or napi) and the value of each key is the error response that was obtained after pinging the correspondent service.

 ## Ping (GET /ping)